 Condensed Matter Physics - J. Berlinsky, J. Carbotte, B. Gaulin, T. Imai, C. Kallin, S. Lee, G. Luke, S. Shankar, E. Sorensen, T. Timusk, D. Venus, C. Wiebe.

-Soft Condensed Matter and Biophysics - K. Dalnoki-Veress, C. Fradin, A. Hitchcock, P. Higgs, J. Moran-Mirabal, M. Rheinstadter, A. Shi.
+Soft Condensed Matter and Biophysics - K. Dalnoki-Veress, J. Forrest, C. Fradin, A. Hitchcock, P. Higgs, J. Moran-Mirabal, M. Rheinstadter, A. Shi.

 Medical and Health Physics - S.H.
 Byun, D. Chettle, M. Farquharson, F.E.
 McNeill, J. Thompson.

 In addition, J. Waddington and A. Chen work in Nuclear Physics Experiment.